 - Keep your time in the inclement weather to 30-40 minutes at the most.

 - If your dog has thinner fur and/or sensitive paws bundle them up in a doggie coat and boots.

 If your dog is an indoor kid, you don't need to force him to go outside.
 But rainy days can get dogs down just like people.
-If morale seems low for your pup, play some games.
-Hide-and-seek is a good way to get him moving and stave off boredom.
+If morale seems low for your pup, play some games for mental stimulation.
+Play hide-and-seek to get him moving and stave off boredom.
 There are two ways to do this.

 The nose knows

-Learn some tricks
+Learn some new tricks

-If you have the time, rainy/snowy days can be a great opportunity to teach your pup some tricks.
+If you have the time, rainy/snowy days can be a great opportunity to teach your pup some new tricks.
 Begin with the basics if your dog hasn't learned them yet.
 It's best to start with skills like sit, down, and come.
-Once you've mastered those you can move on to more advance cues like stay, speak, roll over or high five.
+Once you've mastered those you can move on to more advance cues like stay, speak, roll over, or high five.
 The AKC has some great tutorials if you need a step by step guide.
 Teaching your pup tricks will strengthen your bond with your dog and you'll be a hit at parties.

 Play dates aren't just for kids.
 They're great for dogs too!
 Find a pal who is also trying to tire out their dog, and kill two birds with one stone.
 Invite a pup or two over and let the dogs wrestle and chase themselves out.
 A note, make sure the dogs have met before and are friends before you try this.

-Finally, if both you and your best friend are feeling a little pent-up and need to get out of the house, consider going to an indoor agility course.
+Finally, if both you and your furry friend are feeling a little pent-up and need to get out of the house, consider going to an indoor agility course.
 Places like Zoom Room will let your dog play by the hour.
 You can set him free to run and play and go home with a happy, tired dog, despite the bad weather.